valancej/documentation/_general/account/organizations.md

 ### Default Teams

 Two teams are created for each organization by default:
 * **Owners**, containing only the user who created the organization by default.
-You can however add any other Codeship account to the _Owners_ team as well.
+However, you can add any other Codeship account to the _Owners_ team, as well.
   * Use that team to share responsibility around subscription, team management and billing.
-* **Managers**, containing nobody by default and have the set role _Managers_
+* **Managers**, which is empty by default but is assigned the Managers permissions level.
-  * Use that team to give everyone access to all projects with full permission to manage (CRUD) projects
+  * Use that team to give everyone access to all projects with full permission to view, edit and configure projects.

 _Manage access and permissions to projects more granularly by creating specific teams that have access to specific projects by using the **Project Managers** or **Contributor** role._

-### Creating a new team
+### Creating A New Team
 If you want to create a new team, click the _Create new team_ button and select the appropriate role.

 ![Creating a Team]({{ site.baseurl }}/images/administration/create_team.png)